digitalinteraction/catalyst-api/README.md

 # Catalyst | Node.js API

-This is the repo for the Not-Equal Catalyst's API.
+This is the repo for Not-Equal Catalyst's API.
 It is a [ChowChow](https://www.npmjs.com/package/@robb_j/chowchow) app, using [node.js](https://nodejs.org) & [express](https://expressjs.com/),
 written in [TypeScript](https://www.typescriptlang.org/)